4d/docs/website/translated_docs/es/Debugging/basics.md

 ### Runtime Errors

 In Application mode, you might obtain errors that you don't see in interpreted mode.
-Here's an example:
+Aquí un ejemplo:

 ![runtime-error](assets/en/Debugging/runtimeError.png)

 To quickly find the origin of the problem, reopen the interpreted version of the structure file, open the method and go to the corresponding line.

-## Syntax Error Window
+## Ventana de error de sintaxis

 The Syntax error window automatically appears when the execution of a method is interrupted.
-This can happen when:
+Esto puede ocurrir cuando:

 - an error prevents further code execution
 - the method produces a false assertion (see the `ASSERT` command)